Steve Robinson, author of Covert Cows and Chick-fil-A: How Faith, Cows, and Chicken Built an Iconic Brand

 Below are key people, places, books, quotes, websites and other resources that we discussed, so you can explore further.

-- The Richards Group
+- The Richards Group, advertising partner to Chick-fil-A

 - The Chick-fil-A Peach Bowl